Biofeedback Devices-Be The Calm In The Storm Around You

 Biofeedback is a technique that allows individuals to monitor and gain control over various physiological processes.
 The modalities of biofeedback, including Heart Rate Variability (HRV), Breathing, Temperature, Electromyography (EMG), and Galvanic Skin Response (GSR) biofeedback, can have different effects on the brain, its functionality, and cognitive function.

-Research results show that increased heart rate variability induced by HRV biofeedback is accompanied by changes in functional brain connectivity during resting state.
+Research results show that increased heart rate variability induced by HRV biofeedback is accompanied by changes in functional brain connectivity during the resting state.

 Effect of biofeedback on functional connectivity of the prefrontal cortex: (A) higher increases of functional connectivity of the VMPFC from T1 to T2 in the biofeedback group compared to the control group.
 (B) Change of connectivity from T1 to T2 in the middle cingulate cortex.
 (C) Change of VMPFC-connectivity from T1 to T2 in the right amygdala.
 (D) Change of VMPFC-connectivity from T1 to T2 in the left anterior insula was correlated to the increase of HRV (SMA – supplementary motor area; MCC – middle cingulate cortex; aIns – anterior insula).